What Is The Best Way To Prevent Poor Food Safety?

 Handwashing may seem like a simple task, but it’s one of the most powerful tools for preventing foodborne illnesses.
 In a kitchen environment, hands are constantly in contact with various surfaces and ingredients, making them a prime carrier of harmful bacteria and other contaminants.
 In fact, certain bacteria like Staphylococcus aureus naturally live on our skin and can easily be transferred to food if proper hygiene isn’t practiced.

 To truly be effective, handwashing must be done the right way.
 It’s recommended to wash hands with warm, soapy water for a minimum of 20 seconds.
 A helpful tip is to sing the “Happy Birthday” song once or twice during the process to ensure enough contact time.
-This not only removes visible dirt but also helps eliminate most of the harmful microorganisms that may be lurking on your hands.
+This removes visible dirt and helps eliminate most of the harmful microorganisms that may be lurking on your hands.
 By consistently practicing proper hand hygiene, food handlers can significantly reduce the risk of spreading illness.

-2. Maintain Safe Food Temperatures To Prevent Bacteria Growth
+2. Maintain Safe Food Temperatures To Prevent Bacteria growth.

 One of the key factors in ensuring food safety is keeping it out of the USDA-defined “danger zone,” which ranges between 40°F and 140°F. Within this temperature range, bacteria can multiply rapidly—sometimes doubling in just 20 minutes—making food potentially unsafe to consume.